 The eight sticker machine systems should operate nearly identically.

-By default, you'll only see the main fixed resource process flow during a simulation run.
+By default, you'll only see the main object process flow during a simulation run.
 To view individual instances of the process flow (such as for Sticker Machine 4 or 5, etc.):

 The following image shows a few different process flows while this simulation runs.
 In the top left corner, you can see the Sticker Roll Logic process flow, which is the main process flow that controls all other instances of the process flow.
 You can also see the specific instances of the process flows for Sticker Machines 5, 6, and 7.